Facebook Messenger launches Discover as it takes on chatbots (again)

 Facebook has already begun adding chatbot-esque features into the DNA of Messenger through its “M” AI assistant, but the company wants to build out the platform to enable automated interactions between users and businesses as it looks to make Pages the more default online homes of brands and Messenger the way you communicate with them.

-With the Discover platform launching, there’s surely going to be a lot more attention on chatbots, we’ll see whether developers give the platform another whirl or if the trend dies out.
+With the Discover platform launching, there’s surely going to be a lot more attention on chatbots; we’ll see whether developers give the platform another whirl or if the trend dies out.

 0